Capesthorne Hall: Interior

 In rebuilding the interior of the house after the fire of 1861, Salvin followed Blore's design in some of the rooms, and in others he used his own designs.
 The Entrance Hall very much follows Blore's design.
 It has a panelled ceiling with pendants, and the windows contain 19th-century stained glass arranged by Willement, featuring the arms of the Davenport and Ward families.
 The chimney piece was added by Salvin, and contains the figures of a caryatid and an Atlas that were formerly part of the reading desk of the two-decker pulpit in the chapel.
 The Sculpture Gallery, also by Blore, also has a panelled ceiling, and consists of a corridor along the sides of which are arched niches.
 Most of the sculptures in the gallery were collected by Edward Davies Davenport, and consist of ancient copies of famous Greek sculptures.
 There is also the face of Charles James Fox by Joseph Nollekens, and a pair of Dancing Girls by Antonio Canova.
 The Saloon is by Salvin, and again has a panelled ceiling.
 The room features a large fireplace with an overmantel in the early Renaissance style, numerous family portraits, and vases collected on the overseas trips.
 The Drawing Room, designed by Salvin, is on the garden front, and features a panelled ceiling with pendants, and a floral frieze.
 In the room are twin fireplaces made from Coade stone, dated to 1789, which originally belonged to the family's house in Belgravia, London.
-Both are carved, one depicting Faith, Hope and Charity, and the other the Aldobrandini Marriage.
+Both are carved, one depicting Faith, Hope and Charity, and the other the Aldobrandini Wedding, a famous ancient Roman painting.